ilyba/ilyba.github.io/private/prompts.md

 ```

 ```
 Translate this technical blog post into **British English**.
 Do not summarise.
 Keep it as literal as possible.
 Keep the formatting.
+Just output the translation without comments.

 Title: